[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 For example, I would make a sentence like

-If you don’t use Korean often in your daily life, it is no use learning.
-Bring yourself to make friends with Korean people!
+If you don’t use Korean often, it is of no use to learn.
+Bring yourself the opportunity to make friends with Korean people!

 For the second sentence, please tell me additional information about something by using -는 데다가 “and moreover” I would say,

-I hear that the friend graduated from college top of his class, and moreover got a job offer from a major company.
+I hear that the friend graduated from college at the top of his class and, moreover, got a job offer from a major company.

 Wow, that’s such a wonderful occasion, right?